truthcoin/www.truthcoin.info/files/unplanned-interactions.md

 I still find this requirement of "unplanned" interactions to be very confusing (ie, very interesting), so please message me with your theories!

+### Update (Oct 2018)

+A few new thoughts occurred to me, wrt "repeated, unplanned interactions":

+1. Repeated interactions force the creation of *specific* human capital.

+By interacting with people, you will inevitably learn about how they affect you -- how they please or displease you.
+And you will almost certainly learn about how you affect them.
+This is a kind of "investment" in social capital.
+But, it is *specific* as well as *general* --you are learning about one specific relationship (the "you-and-Friend1" relationship), in addition to learning some globally relevant social skills that would apply to all relationships.

+Since time is finite and scarce, you can only make these specific investments with very few people.
+And so it would make sense for you to prioritize these people -- you have invested "in them", and so you should care about them more.

+2. Unplanned interactions "get at" the real, underlying person, and are more stable in times of genuine crisis or need.

+If all of the interactions were planned, then one wouldn't know how to attribute one's experiences -- do we attribute them to enduring qualities of the person, or to features of the plan?
+How do we know that a quality is "enduring" or not, in the first place?

+Real life is unpredictable, and "unplanned".
+And so "what you need from your friends" will also be unpredictable and unplanned.
+In order to make absolutely certain that you actually possess *real knowledge* about your friends, there needs to be some element of realism to the signals which they send.
+Uncertainty helps reintroduce this realism.

 ---

 ### Footnotes